chrisadkin-zz/AzureDevOps-Fa-Snapshot-Ci-Pipeline/README.md

 ## Prerequisites

 1. A windows server to self-host one or more windows build agents on.
-2. An Azure DevOps build agent for Windows installed according to the following specification:
+2. An Azure Pipeline build agent for Windows installed according to the following specification:
  - build agent configured as a windows service running under a windows domain account.
  - build agent service account can log into any target instance containing database(s) to be refreshed and has the necessary permissions to on and offline those database(s).
 3. purestoragedbatools installed on the build server, this in turn will install the dbatools and PureStoragePowerShellSDK PowerShell modules.
 4. An [Azure DevOps](https://azure.microsoft.com/en-gb/services/devops/) account, a free account will suffice for the purposes of   running this example.
-5. The build server requires the ability to communicate with Azure DevOps via https (port 443).
+5. The build server requires the ability to communicate with the Azure Pipeline service via https (port 443).
 6. The user databases that act as the source and target of the refresh element of the pipeline require that:
  - their datafiles and the transaction log file reside on a single FlashArray volume,
  - their files reside on the same FlashArray.